hrushikreddy-chinthareddy/zinnia-hackathon-2026/apps/ops/README.md

 ```

 ### Failing Unit Tests due to Canvas

 -   If you cannot run the tests due to an error with `canvas`, run the following `brew` command:
     `brew install pkg-config cairo pango libpng jpeg giflib librsvg`

+### Switching between document v2 to v3

+-   To switch document API calls from v2 to v3 format, use the `documents-v3-update-client-wise` flag with supported carriers in the `clients` variable in Optimizely.
+-   Ensure the carrier codes are properly mapped.
+-   Confirm with the EDS team that the v3 API supports the required carrier operations.